ballerkobe808/invest/README - 2 FUNDING.md

 Get as much funding as you can when possible.
 Its easier to take out 100k from the start, versus going for 20k, 20k, 40k, 20k in succession.
 Cool story of borrowing money from your friend using both methods.

+### Cash out Refinance Process

+You can do a cash out refinance immediately for the purchase price.

+If you want to cash out for more than the purchase price you need to:

+1. Wait 6 months of seasoning to get a new appraisal

+OR

+2. Do the Andrew Postell method of own-LLC-refinance.
+Here are the steps:

+1) Put a mortgage on the property when you buy (if multiple sources of money) OR
+   Put a mortgage on the property after purchase.
+2) This mortgage can be between you and your own LLC (Koala Investments) You need to do two things: Make a note (agreement between you and Koala Investments) about how much the loan is for and the terms.
+In order to make it legitimate, then put realistic terms as far as interest (6%), and amoritization (10-30 year), but make a balloon payment after 5 years.
+This will be the reason you want to refinance out of it.
+The underwriters will ask less questions.
+3) Talk to a lender about a mortgage refinance.
+Rules for a mortgage (no-cash) refinance are different
+   from a straight cash out refinance.
+The rules for the latter are a lot more lenient.
+I guess when a lender is paying back another lender its different than giving the borrower cash.
+The "lenders" will want to talk to each other about you soon.
+So you need an employee (spouse, friend, etc) or board member for them to contact to vouch for the note agreement and to make sure you have been paying consistently.
+4) You will need to submit all your documentation of income, taxes, assets, debt etc, as well as have your credit pulled.
+You will need to source any big deposits - remember and track this.
+I THINK you can use a huge deposit be marked as a loan from Koala Investments...
+5) The Lender will appraise the property (you will need to pay for this) - make sure to provide documentation for the lender to start with that states the case for your appraised value you are trying to get.
+After the lender gets back the appraisal, you can also submit 3 comparables again for the appraiser to re-evaluate - or give him/her some reason to adjust the property value.

 ### Notes

+Ridge Lending requirements:
 You can certainly do 20% down rather than 25%.
 The reason for the 25% down payment requirement on this property was the fact that it had 4 units.
 1 to 2 unit properties require 20% down